 Personal Safety & Awareness

 Secure Your Valuables: Fort-de-France is a busy capital.
-In crowded spots like the Grand Marché, keep bags zipped and in front of you to avoid opportunistic pickpocketing.
+In crowded spots like the Grand Marché, make sure to keep bags zipped as well as in front of you to avoid opportunistic pickpocketing.

 Beach Security: Never leave ship cards, phones, or wallets unattended on your towel while swimming at Anse Mitan or Anse Dufour.
 Use a waterproof pouch or have a “bag watcher.”